 Chinese New Year!

-Spring Term 1 (Weeks 1 and 2) - Zoom to the moon!
+Spring 1 - Zoom to the moon!
 What will we see?
-Harmony Principle - Geometry

 AUTUMN TERM 1: What makes me special?
 The Principle of Diversity

-We have started our Learning Enquiry for this half term and are finding out about all the things that make us special.
-Have a look at our enquiry web to discover more about our learning.
+We will be learning so much about how to be at school and will soon begin our Learning Enquiry for this half term and will find out about all the things that make us special.

 Information for parents